rajeshpavasi/airline-roster/README.md

 Roster upload and get the data based on the roster for the airline process:
 1. Install Php 8.2
 2. git clone the project
+3. run the migrations
-3. run the artisan commands to execute the project
+4. then run the artisan commands to execute the project

 ## URLS for access the APIs